chanyeongcho94/chanyeongcho94.github.io/_pages/about.md

 ![Illustration of combining](/images/nhkrobot.webp){: .align-right width="280px"}
 Hello!
 This is <strong>Cha-nyeong Cho’s</strong> Academic Page.

-・I completed my undergraduate studies in Mechanical Systems Engineering in Japan, where I focused on robotics and control systems.
+・I received my B.S. degree in Mechanical Systems Engineering from Shinshu University, Japan, where I specialized in robotics and control systems, working under the supervision of [Prof. Kimitoshi Yamazaki](https://www.rs.mech.tohoku.ac.jp/?page_id=168) and [Asst.
+Prof. Yang Tian.](https://soar-rd.shinshu-u.ac.jp/search/detail.html?systemId=jFfhbUkh&lang=en&st=researcher)

 ・Through my experiences in Korea, Japan, and the United States, I have come to view robotics not only as technology, but as a bridge that connects people and understanding.